-Percentage of Children under 16 in Poverty (2010) 13% 50% least deprived 50% most deprived The proportion of children in families in receipt of either out of work benefits or tax credits where t heir renorted income is less tha an 60% median income.
-Poor children may he excluded from participating in society They may be unable to afford school
+Percentage of Children under 16 in Poverty (2010) 10% 50% least deprived 50% least deprived The proportion of children in families in receipt of either out of work benefits or tax credits where t heir reported income is less tha n 60% median income.
+Poor children may be excluded from participating in society.
+They may be unable to afford school